computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 ```
 {% endscalafiddle %}

-Types are useful, since they provide a safety net against programming mistakes
+Types are helpful.
+They provide a safety net against programming mistakes
 since you cannot assign a value that is incompatible with the specified type.
 Running the following code results in a ```type mismatch``` error and the
 compiler (i.e., the software that interprets and runs your code) will even tell